orchardtree/intro-the-shell-ide/README.md

 ## Learning Objectives

 1. Define what a terminal program is
-2. Recognize a terminal interface
+2. Recognize a shell interface
 3. Recognize operating systems providing a terminal

 ## Define What a Shell Program Is